yang-zhang/docker-setup/README.md

 	/bin/bash -c "ipython"
 }
 ```
+Run one of these from the terminal to run ipython within the respective image:
 ```sh
 $ dkrun_ipython base
 $ dkrun_ipython ds
 $ dkrun_ipython kaggle
 ```
 ### R images
+Run this from the terminal under the project root (`docker-setup`) or add it to `.bash_profile`:
 ```sh
 alias dkrunr="docker run --rm -v ~/git:/home/rstudio -p 8787:8787 -e ROOT=TRUE r"
 ```
+Run this from the terminal to run rstudio within the image:
 ```sh
 $ dkrun r
 ```